WHD supports the following databases:

 If your WHD deployment requires database management features such as failover clusters, do not use the embedded PostgreSQL database included with WHD.
 Failover clusters are not available with the embedded PostgreSQL database.

 If you choose embedded PostgreSQL as your primary database, WHD installs the database on the WHD server during the installation.
 You can create a backup schedule or initiate a manual backup in the Database Connection page at Setup > General > Database.

 If you choose non-embedded, non-default MySQL as your primary database, install the database engine and management tools on a separate server prior to installing WHD.
 See the MySQL website for the installation instructions.

 Install MySQL on a dedicated drive with at least 20 GB of space to accommodate the database engine, management tools, help desk tickets, and ticket file attachments.
-After you install the MySQL software, prepare the MySQL time zone tables.
+After you install MySQL, prepare the MySQL time zone tables.